vmactions/solaris-vm/README.md

 ```

+You can also set `sync: no`, so the files will not be synced to the  VM.

 When using `rsync`,  you can define `copyback: false` to not copy files back from the VM in to the host.